ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ### Upload Finish Request

-For each URL `[helper]` in `PAUploadStartResp.helper_urls`, the client sends a GET request to `[helper]/key_config`.
-The helper responds with status 200 and an `HpkeConfig` message.
-Next, the client collects the set of helpers it will upload shares to.
-It ignores a helper if:
+Let `[helper]` denote the helper URL encoded by `PAUploadStartResp.param.helper_url`.
+When a client sends a GET request to `[helper]/key_config`, the helper responds with status 200 and an `HpkeConfig` message.
+The client aborts if any of the following happen:

 * the client and helper failed to establish a secure, helper-authenticated channel;